antirez/gguf-tools/README.md

 the _local_ machine learning scene, so to have multiple implementations of parsers and files generators may be useful.

-The program **gguf-tools** use the library to implement both useful and useless stuff, to show the library usage in the real world.
+The program **gguf-tools** uses the library to implement both useful and useless stuff, to show the library usage in the real world.
 For now the utility implements the following subcommands: